You found a Pelosi comment that you printed to me on the Supreme Court decision?

 And yet the Supreme Court did it.

-This is what is meant by uh uh runaway courts, out of control courts.
+This is what is meant by runaway courts, out-of-control courts.

-And then he and I got to read to you what Mark Levin wrote on his blog.
+And I got to read to you what Mark Levin wrote on his blog.

-He's got a blog at National Review Online and back on the uh well three days ago.
+He's got a blog at National Review Online and back on the three days ago.

-He said, I uh I'm I'm getting a bad feeling about the outcome of the Hamden decision relating to military commissions, which is about to be handed down by the Supreme Court.
+He said, I'm getting a bad feeling about the outcome of the Hamden decision relating to military commissions, which is about to be handed down to the Supreme Court.

-I hope I'm wrong, but I fear that since it's two thousand four Rasul and Hamdi decisions, granting unlawful enemy combats detained at Guantanamo Bay the right to file habeas corpus petitions in civilian courts, the justices no longer feel limited by the Constitution or precedent and will intervene further in the executives' war-related policies.
+I hope I'm wrong, but I fear that since its 2004 Rasul and Hamdi decisions granting unlawful enemy combats detained at Guantanamo Bay the right to file habeas corpus petitions in civilian courts, the justices no longer feel limited by the Constitution or precedent and will intervene further in the executive's war-related policies.

 The president of the United States, I don't care who it is, it's the commander-in-chief.